 Overall, about half of us fail to correctly follow our doctors’ directions for prescriptions.
 Wapner gives examples of three interesting technological nudges for helping patients take their pills.
 1) A necklace developed by Georgia Tech scientists that records the date and time when a patient swallows a pill, and reminds her (and her doctor) when a dose is missed.
 2) A prosthetic tooth that releases medicine into a patient’s mouth.
 3) A “smart” pill bottle that sends message to a pharmacist about dosages and refills.
+Non-compliance is not a behavior that only affects the patient.
 Radiation From CT Scans May Raise Cancer Risk.
 A “plan” to save money at Britain’s National Health Service.
 The Telegraph reports that having patients write down the details of their appointment themselves could save the NHS £250 million a year.

 Page 102- measures of ADE with hypoglycemic Rx.
 SULFONYLUREA.
 Diabetes management in primary care, outpatient and community settings can be improved by interventions targeting health professionals, and organisational interventions that increase continuity of care.
 Acute management and outcomes of patients with diabetes mellitus presenting to Canadian emergency departments with hypoglycemia.
 Hypoglycemia Avoidance – The Atlantic Quality Innovation Network.
 The Centers for Medicare & Medicaid Services have awarded a 5-year contract to the Atlantic Quality Improvement Network (AQIN) to advance CMS healthcare priorities in the states of New York, South Carolina, and the District of Columbia.